I realise that conducting an annual review of your photography business may sound boring. But, I assure you, it’ll be well worth the effort!

-So, having refreshed your memory about what happened during the year by reading these monthly and quarterly reviews, you can then start the annual review process.
+So, having refreshed your memory about what happened during the year by re-reading your monthly and quarterly reviews (if you have them), you can then start the annual review process.

 The goal is to end up with an informed summary of overall performance and lessons learnt.